-- Allow single-family, detached residential units in most if not all portions of the Central Area. - Single-family, detached homes should remain the primary use within the Central Area. - The majority of the northern portion of the study area (land north of NC-73)
+- Allow single-family, detached residential units in most if not all portions of the Central Area. - Based on the availability of public utilities and transportation access, singlefamily detached homes should remain the primary use within the Study Area.

-should be retained for low-density (rural), single-family, detached homes.
-This designation will help in protecting the agricultural nature of the study area.

-- Accommodate higher density detached, attached, and multi-family units in the appropriate areas as indicated on the Central Area Plan map. - The Lane Street/I-85 interchange has the access, utilities, and visibility to host a variety of uses, including multi-family and higher-density, single-family residential.
-It is likely that the proximity to the North Carolina Research Campus (NCRC) will increase the marketability of this area for apartments. - Higher-density, single-family, detached homes will help create a buffer from a potential mixed-use node at the Lane Street/I-85 interchange to the rural areas in the northern portion of the study area. - Medium to higher-density, single-family developments should be focused in the southern portion of the study area where public utilities are available. - Multi-family development would also be well suited at the NC-49/US-601 intersection, at the proposed intersection of the Westside Bypass and NC-49.
-Approximately 180 townhouse units have been approved at The Mills at Rocky River development.
+- o In order to protect existing agricultural land, the balance of the northern portion of the Study Area (land north of NC-73) should be retained for low-density (rural), single-family detached homes. - O The area south of NC-73 and north of NC-49 could support low-density, single-family housing units. - Accommodate higher density detached, attached, and multi-family units in the appropriate areas as indicated on the Central Area Plan map. - The Lane Street/I-85 interchange has the access, utilities, and visibility to host a variety of uses, including multi-family and higher-density single-family residential.
+The proximity of this portion of the Study Area to the North Carolina Research Campus (NCRC) will increase the marketability of this area for apartments. - Higher-density, single-family, detached homes should be used to create a buffer from a potential mixed-use node at the Lane Street/I-85 interchange to the rural areas in the northern portion of the study area. - Medium to higher-density, single-family developments should be focused in the southern portion of the study area where public utilities are available. - Multi-family development would also be well suited at the NC-49/US-601 intersection, at the proposed intersection of the Westside Bypass and NC-49.